Ff00ff/mammoth/README.md

 - Supports Postgres only
 - Excellent autocomplete
 - Transactions
-- Automatic migration generation based on changes to your schema
 - Connection pooling
-- Automatic camelCase to snake_case conversion
+- Automatic camelCase to/from snake_case conversion
-- CLI
+- No build step or watch needed

 ---